flueke/mvme/src/mdpp-sampling/readme-mdpp_sampling.md

-# Sample Traces in the mvme analysis
+# Sample Traces / Waveforms in the mvme analysis

 ## Current State